We Are Proud To Highlight Our Featured Partner - Warm Cookies of the Revolution

 - The Huddle, where pro sports games are paired with timely and relevant issues, like wages for NCAA players, the economics of stadium-building, and the implications and responsibilities of living in a pro league sports city.

 But what began in the McNichols Building in downtown Denver has, over the past year, spread to every corner of Metro Denver by way of The Stompin’ Ground Games, a year-long neighborhood Olympics where arts, culture, and history collide in the name of civic pride, proactive change, and empowerment.
 Neighborhoods included Central Denver, La-Alma/Lincoln Park, Montbello, and many others.
 In fact, the efforts of Warm Cookies of the Revolution and The Stompin’ Ground Games have spun off independent community groups who have committed to moving the conversations forward, and scaling grassroots engagement across Denver.

-The Sabrina Merage Foundation partnered with Warm Cookies of the Revolution in May of 2015 to co-sponsor one of their signature events, Soup & Dreams, scaling the event and cheapest secured loans its impact.
-The event brought several community non-profit organizations together to pitch each other while attendees enjoyed spoken word, musical performances, and cultural entertainment from local groups.
-Additionally, local restaurant and food-makers were invited to provide various ethnic soups for attendees to enjoy.
+The Sabrina Merage Foundation partnered with Warm Cookies of the Revolution in May of 2015 to co-sponsor one of their signature events, Soup & Dreams, scaling the event and its impact.
+The event brought several community non-profit organizations together to pitch each other while attendees enjoyed spoken word, musical performances, and cultural entertainment from local groups. financing a computer Additionally, local restaurant and food-makers were invited to provide various ethnic soups for attendees to enjoy.
 All proceeds were split between the community non-profits organizations.
 For an amazing video recap of the event narrated by Warm Cookies of the Revolution Founder, Evan Weissman, follow this link: https://vimeo.com/132257949